The following protocol comes from the District office and we wanted to be sure you aware of the following information as we begin a new school year.

 To help you make decisions about whether or not to send your child to school, we have put together a list of indicators we hope you will find helpful:

 - Fever 100 degrees or higher.
-A child should be fever-free for 24 hours (without medication) before returning to school.
+A child must be fever-free for 24 hours (without medication) before returning to school.